-In both 2022 and 2021, sales to customers outside the United States accounted for approximately 47% of total net sales.
-In both 2022 and 2021, we sold products to customers in over 100 foreign countries.
-In 2022, the top five countries for sales to international customers, ranked by net sales, were China, Germany, Japan, the United Kingdom and France and represented approximately 20% of our total net sales.
-We anticipate that future sales to international customers will continue to account for a significant and increasing percentage of our revenues, particularly since business and growth plans for many Teledyne businesses focus on sales outside of the United States to China and emerging markets such as India, Brazil and West Africa.
+In 2023 and 2022, sales to customers outside the United States accounted for approximately 49% and 47% of total net sales, respectively.
+In both 2023 and 2022, we sold products to customers in over 100 foreign countries.
+In 2023, the top five countries for sales to international customers, ranked by net sales, were the United Kingdom, China, Japan, Germany and Norway and represented approximately 21% of our total net sales.
+We anticipate that future sales to international customers will continue to account for a significant and increasing percentage of our revenues, particularly since business and growth plans for many Teledyne businesses focus on sales outside of the United States including to emerging markets such as India, Brazil and West Africa.